Text Messaging Is Changing the Way We Communicate

-The rise of the messenger app
+The Rise of the Messenger App

-The effectiveness of SMS as a marketing strategy
+The Effectiveness of SMS as a Marketing Strategy

-Customers want simplicity and 20 years on, SMS remains one form of digital communication that no one ignores.
-It is the most direct way of contacting your customers and ensuring the message is read.
-It is a simple, cost-effective way to retain customers, deliver excellent customer service and is proven to be a very effective method.
+With more than 5 billion people who own a mobile device, the SMS marketing audience is vast and underserved.
+Customers want simplicity, and SMS is one form of digital communication that makes their lives easier, not more overwhelming.
+SMS text messaging is a simple, cost-effective way to retain customers, deliver excellent customer service and is proven to be a very effective method.